Skip to main content

 variegated porcupine holly

-Species native to western and southern Europe, northwestern Africa, and western Asia; cultivar of garden origin
+Species native to western and southern Europe, northwestern Africa, and western Asia; the cultivar 'Ferox Argentea' is of garden origin and has been documented in cultivation since the 17th century

 At a Glance